BartoszBrodowski/BartoszBrodowski/README.md

 My name is Bartosz Brodowski, I'm a Computer Science student at the University of Gdańsk in Poland.
 <br/>

-I'm currently studying Neo4j, MongoDB and expanding my knowledge of React.
+I'm currently studying TypeScript, Go and AI related topics such as genetic algorithms.

 <br />